 - Stress testing.
 Banks can run complex simulations using vast amounts of historical and real-time data to better prepare for a wide range of potential economic scenarios and regulatory changes.

 - Customer churn.
-Big data analysis can help identify which types of clients are most at risk of leaving by spotting indicators such as negative survey feedback or decreased product usage.
+Big data analysis in banks can help identify which types of clients are most at risk of leaving by spotting indicators such as negative survey feedback or decreased product usage.
 This enables proactive engagement strategies, like targeted offers or personalized communication, to retain at-risk customers.

 - Predictive maintenance.
 Banks can predict when maintenance is needed before breakdowns occur by analyzing usage patterns and performance data from ATMs and other banking equipment.
 This allows banks to implement preventative measures, schedule maintenance during off-peak hours, and ensure backup systems are in place.